 2. Make Sure You Have Plenty of Comfortable Seating

 A day or two before your summer outdoor movie night, make sure that your lawn is freshly mowed.
 Also, that pet waste is cleared.
 Plus, you will want to make sure that you’ve attended to ant-hills or any other potential pest problems.
 Once you’ve done that all you need is comfortable seating.
 You can place blankets on a table for your family and friends to claim.
 You can even set up picnic style or offer cushions from outdoor furniture.
 If you have an air mattress that don’t get much use, this is a fun opportunity to put them to work.
 You may also want to have some low-backed chairs available for anyone that might need a little extra back support.
+Also, you could set up a tent and could utilize a tent rental if you don’t own your own tent.

 3. Serve Delicious and Healthy Movie Snacks